chelsabeth/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+  `A Relational Database enables users to manage predefined data relationships across multiple databases.
+SQL is the main language that allows your database servers to store and edit the data on it.`

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+  `Tables need a primary key so that they can have 0 duplicated and so that they can potentially match up with another database table that has a foreign key.`

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+  `A foreign key.`

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+  `A third data table.`

 ## Minimum Viable Product